chapel-lang/chapel/doc/rst/usingchapel/debugging.rst

 Notes on munging
 ''''''''''''''''

-The utility of this a debugger with Chapel depends greatly on your familiarity with the Chapel generated code.
+The utility of using a debugger with Chapel depends greatly on your familiarity with the Chapel generated code.
 However, if your program is crashing or running into a runtime error, you can often determine where that is taking place by looking at a stack trace within ``gdb``.